 Select Wipe Data/Factory Reset → Delete all.

-Lifehack: if the glitches are the result of that you trying to run modern versions of some apps, you can stick with the original old version of the app.
+Lifehack: if the glitches are the result of you trying to run modern versions of some apps, you can stick with the original old version of the app.

-There are two ways to factory reset the Amazon Fire: via Settings or the Recovery menu.
+There are two methods to factory reset the Amazon Fire: via Settings or the Recovery menu.
 Use the first option if you remember the PIN code.
 If you forgot it, stick to the Recovery menu.

 If you are facing hardware issues, contact the nearest technician.
 For those, who still have devices under warranty, we recommend contacting the Amazon customer team.
 If your tablet is not under the warranty, and you are confident in your hard skills, contact Howly expert for further guidelines.
 In other cases, visit the nearest service station.